Abyssal plain: Biodiversity

-Though the plains were once assumed to be vast, desert-like habitats, research over the past decade or so shows that they teem with a wide variety of microbial life.
+Though the plains were once assumed to be vast, desert-like habitats, research over the past decade [when?] or so shows that they teem with a wide variety of microbial life.
 However, ecosystem structure and function at the deep seafloor have historically been poorly studied because of the size and remoteness of the abyss.
-Recent oceanographic expeditions conducted by an international group of scientists from the Census of Diversity of Abyssal Marine Life (CeDAMar) have found an extremely high level of biodiversity on abyssal plains, with up to 2000 species of bacteria, 250 species of protozoans, and 500 species of invertebrates (worms, crustaceans and molluscs), typically found at single abyssal sites.
+Recent oceanographic expeditions conducted by an international group of scientists from the Census of Diversity of Abyssal Marine Life (CeDAMar) have found an extremely high level of biodiversity on abyssal plains, with up to 2,000 species of bacteria, 250 species of protozoans, and 500 species of invertebrates (worms, crustaceans and molluscs), typically found at single abyssal sites.
 New species make up more than 80% of the thousands of seafloor invertebrate species collected at any abyssal station, highlighting our heretofore poor understanding of abyssal diversity and evolution.
 Richer biodiversity is associated with areas of known phytodetritus input and higher organic carbon flux.

 Abyssobrotula galatheae, a species of cusk eel in the family Ophidiidae, is among the deepest-living species of fish.
-In 1970, one specimen was trawled from a depth of 8370 meters in the Puerto Rico Trench.
+In 1970, one specimen was trawled from a depth of 8370 m in the Puerto Rico Trench.
 The animal was dead, however, upon arrival at the surface.
-In 2008, the hadal snailfish (Pseudoliparis amblystomopsis) was observed and recorded at a depth of 7700 meters in the Japan Trench.
-In December 2014 a type of snailfish was filmed at a depth of 8145 meters, followed in May 2017 by another snailfish filmed at 8178 meters.
-These are, to date, the deepest living fish ever recorded.
+In 2008, the hadal snailfish (Pseudoliparis amblystomopsis) was observed and recorded at a depth of 7700 m in the Japan Trench.
+In December 2014 a type of snailfish was filmed at a depth of 8,145 m, followed in May 2017 by another snailfish filmed at 8,178 m.
+These are the deepest living fish recorded to date.
 Other fish of the abyssal zone include the fishes of the family Ipnopidae, which includes the abyssal spiderfish (Bathypterois longipes), tripodfish (Bathypterois grallator), feeler fish (Bathypterois longifilis), and the black lizardfish (Bathysauropsis gracilis).
-Some members of this family have been recorded from depths of more than 6000 meters.
+Some members of this family have been recorded from depths of more than 6,000 m.

 CeDAMar scientists have demonstrated that some abyssal and hadal species have a cosmopolitan distribution.
 One example of this would be protozoan foraminiferans, certain species of which are distributed from the Arctic to the Antarctic.
 Other faunal groups, such as the polychaete worms and isopod crustaceans, appear to be endemic to certain specific plains and basins.
 Many apparently unique taxa of nematode worms have also been recently discovered on abyssal plains.
 This suggests that the deep ocean has fostered adaptive radiations.
 The taxonomic composition of the nematode fauna in the abyssal Pacific is similar, but not identical to, that of the North Atlantic.
 A list of some of the species that have been discovered or redescribed by CeDAMar can be found here.